-Horticulture Program licenses and inspects businesses selling plants, certifies plant exports, regulates imported plants, and assiste growers with plant pests problems.
+Horticulture Program licenses and inspects businesses selling plants, certifies plant exports, regulates imported plants, and assists growers with plant pest problems.

 Integrated Pest Management (IPM) Program promotes and facilitates best management practices that minimize reliance on pesticides.
 The IPM program provides leadership and technical expertise to farms and communities through education, demonstration and outreach activities.

 Nutrient Management Program oversees the proper storage, management and utilization of farm nutrients through the development of Nutrient Management Plans, Livestock Operations Permits, and monitoring of Concentrated Animal Feeding Operations (CAFOs).
 Staff conduct an educational outreach program, coordinate enforcement actions, and respond to municipalities and others regarding Right-to-Farm matters.